-A. This rule governs the attendance of children at court hearings unless the child is present by subpoena, the desire to be present, or by other order of the court.

-B. Children under four years of age are excused from attending all court hearings.

-- C. Children four years of age or older must attend if: - 1.
+- A. This rule governs the attendance of children at court hearings unless the child is present by subpoena, the desire to be present, or by other order of the court. - B. Children under four years of age are excused from attending all court hearings. - C. Children four years of age and over must attend if: - 1.
 Directed to attend by the court. - 2.
 Requested to attend by a party or their counsel, and the court finds that: - a.
 Attending would not be detrimental to the child. - b.
 The child is not otherwise unable to attend due to disability, physical illness, or medical condition.

-D. If a child who is ten years of age or older was not properly notified of his or her right to attend a hearing or was not given an opportunity to attend, the court must continue the hearing unless the court finds that it is in the best interest of the child not to continue the hearing.
+- D. If a child who is 10 years of age or older was not properly notified of his or her right to attend a hearing or was not given an opportunity to attend, the court must continue the hearing unless the court finds that it is in the best interest of the child not to continue the hearing.
 (Welf. & Inst.
-Code, § 349, subd. (d).)

-E. If the child is present, the court must inform the child that he or she has the right to address the court and participate in the hearing and must allow the child, if the child so desires, to address the court and participate in the hearing.
-(Welf. & Inst.
-Code, § 349, subd. (c).)
-The judicial officer in the assigned court may view and speak with the child with a court reporter present to create an official transcript of the conversation.
+Code § 349, subd. (d).) - E. No child is to be brought to court solely for the child to confer with the child's attorney or to visit relatives. - F. If the child is present, the judicial officer in the assigned court may view and speak with the child.
+If the child is represented by counsel, counsel will also be present.
 (Adopted 1/1/1990; Rev. 7/1/1991; Rev. & Renum.
 1/1/1997; Renum.
 7/1/2001; Rev. 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2012; Rev. 1/1/2017; Rev. 1/1/2018)
+1/1/2006; Rev. 1/1/2010)

-Procedure for Establishing Parentage; Blood Tests
+Procedure for Establishing Paternity; Blood Tests

-A. The juvenile court is a proper forum to determine the parentage of a child when such a finding becomes necessary during a dependency proceeding.

-B. Any action to determine the biological parentage of a child who is the subject of a dependency proceeding must conform to the provisions of Family Code sections 7610 and 7630 et seq., except that either the petitioner or counsel for the child may also bring the action.
-Only approved Judicial Council forms (see JV-505, "Statement Regarding Parentage (Juvenile)") may be used in all such actions.

-C. Except on stipulation by the parties and agreement of the court, any motion for blood, HLA, DNA, or similar tests must be properly noticed, in writing, accompanied by a memorandum of points and authorities in support of the motion and a declaration by counsel which specifies the type of test to be conducted, the entity that will perform the test, and the cost of the procedure.
+- A. The juvenile court is a proper forum to determine the parentage of a child when such a finding becomes necessary during a dependency proceeding. - B. Any action to determine the biological parentage of a child who is the subject of a dependency proceeding must conform to the provisions of Family Code sections 7620 and 7630 et seq., except that either the petitioner or counsel for the child may also bring the action.
+Only approved Judicial Council forms (see JV-505, "Statement Regarding Parentage (Juvenile)") may be used in all such actions. - C. Except on stipulation by the parties and agreement of the court, any motion for blood, HLA, DNA, or similar tests must be properly noticed, in writing, accompanied by a memorandum of points and authorities in support of the motion and a declaration by counsel which specifies the type of test to be conducted, the entity that will perform the test, and the cost of the procedure.